aditya-patil301/Student_Marks_Grade_System/README.md

 Average ≤ 45 : Fail

-How to Run the Program
+How to Run the Program:

 1. Ensure you have a C compiler installed like GCC.